This project started in 2018 and has kind of become an annual event (with an extra summer one thrown in for 2020)!

 Our amazing crochet team have either found the patterns online (using Google), adapted patterns they already have or, the creative geniuses that they are, made them up themselves.

-If you fancy teaching yourself to crochet, there are many books and YouTube tutorials are available
+If you fancy teaching yourself to crochet or knit, there are many books and YouTube tutorials available to get you started.

 Can I make a topper for next year?